esirko/utilities-monitor-dashboard/QUICKSTART.md

 ## Step 6: Login

+### If Using .creds.json
+The backend auto-authenticates, so you may already be logged in!
+Just check the frontend.

+### If Manual Login Required
 Enter your Emporia Vue credentials:
 - **Username**: Your Emporia Vue account email
 - **Password**: Your Emporia Vue account password